 In line with the QCA, the Committee comprises two independent Non-Executive Directors, including the Chair.
-The members of the Audit Committee until 29 June 2022 were Y Bendiabdallah and A Scott.
-Upon A Scott's resignation from the board on 29 June 2022, T Joseph was appointed to the board and to the Committee.
+The members of the Audit Committee are Y Bendiabdallah and T Joseph.
+All current members of the Audit Committee have held, or currently hold, board-level positions in Biotech with international reach.